 Publisher: nai010, EYE Filmmuseum

-This publication was accompanied by the exhibition Chantal Akerman, Passages ( May-Sep 2020, Eye Filmmuseum).
+Passages was accompanied by the exhibition Chantal Akerman, Passages (May-Sep 2020, Eye Filmmuseum).